Getting Started

 For example, the above command with the *NIX directory replacement would translate to:

-This will start Solr in cloud mode with all of the defaults - you can check to see that it is up and running by going to the cloud admin console:
+This will start Solr in cloud mode with the defaults - you can check to see that it is up and running by going to the cloud admin console:

 http://localhost:8983/solr/#/~cloud,